Everything you need to know about the Pixel 2 and Pixel 2 XL!

 Google built its own custom imaging chip to make the Pixel 2's camera even better

 Google may only be using one camera in the Pixel 2, but it's got a trick up its sleeve — in the form of a new custom chip designed in-house called the Pixel Visual Core.
-The chip itself isn't even enabled yet — that's coming in a future update — but it gives third-party developers a direct line to the immense amount of data captured by the Pixel 2's camera sensor.
+Starting with the Android 8.1 update, it gives third-party developers a direct line to the immense amount of data captured by the Pixel 2's camera sensor.

 At first, the Visual Core will allow developers to tap into Google's incredible HDR+ mode, which improves low-light performance while preserving detail in difficult lighting conditions.
 Then who knows — this is Google's first foray into custom silicon, and it has huge potential for the future of the Pixel lineup.